snowxwang/mito/code/skel_length.md

 #### Output

 The aspect ratio and skeleton length of every mitochondrion are now in 2 arrays.
-Not it is time to combine them and output a .csv file, which is the final step of this program.
+Now it is time to combine them and output a .csv file, which is the final step of this program.

 ```matlab
 aspect_ratios(:,5) = all_skel_lengths(:,2);